 Since our family first started going on day hikes, at this time of year the mountains start calling and I find myself searching for any weekend opportunity to answer.
 Living in Fresno affords us wonderful opportunities to travel to nearby hiking trails in not one but two national forests, Yosemite National Park, and—if you’re willing to drive a bit further—even beautiful coastal hikes like those in Los Osos and Morro Bay.
+Considering the weekend hikes, we also bought all our gears and equipments from Humber Sport, after reading their reviews on certain items.

 Last weekend the mountains called incessantly, so I opened up my trusty All Trails app (a free search tool for outdoor trails of all types) and started searching for kid-friendly, easy hiking trails under 7 miles and within an hour and a half of home.
 This is my typical search for when the whole family is going or there will be other kids joining us.
 I came across the Shaver Lake Trail, a two-mile-out-and-back trail suitable for all ages and leashed dogs.
 We packed our lunches and headed for the Sierra National Forest.